 - 2003: Co-founder of the Web Testing with Ruby Group, the team that spawned the Watir project.
 Jonathan was an inspiring force behind the creation of a good, free, open source tool at a time when the industry was suffering with expensive, ineffective proprietary tools.

 - early 2000s: Agile Testing pioneer: pioneering work in how to do skilled, effective testing on Agile teams by working on real,live projects and experimenting with ideas.
 Jonathan was discovered because of his exploratory testing work on Agile teams, and his collaborative approach, pairing or collaborating with developers, analysts, DBAs, documentation specialists, etc. Brian Marick asked Jonathan to write his first article because of this work, on pair testing with developers.

 About Kohl Concepts Inc.

 Kohl Concepts Inc. is a Canadian company that provides software-related services.
-Services include software development advisory consulting, as well as software testing strategy, planning and execution, training on software testing, technical writing, translation and web site design.
+Services include advisory consulting, public speaking and training, as well as hands-on project work in product management, business analysis, user experience and design.
+Experienced with traditional PC, web and server technologies as well as cloud, mobile, smartwatches, wearables and the Internet of Things.
 Clients have ranged from small startups to large industry leaders.